 Our freshly laid eggs are picked and packed every day.
 They’re also sorted into their different sizes and checked for quality before leaving the farm.
 We deliver them straight to our customers without much fuss and bother.

 For a start, keeping the hens healthy is crucial.
 We know that bright-eyed and bushy-tailed hens lay hearty, healthy eggs.
 We run a tight ship.
 Our farm has very high standards of hygiene and our hens are closely monitored and vaccinated against salmonella.

 Will I ever get a double yolker?

 Well of course!
 If you’re really lucky you might even get two or three.
 It’s a bit of a Brucey bonus if you get a double yolker!

 What sizes and quantities can I buy your eggs in?

 We’ve got medium, large and very large sized eggs.
-They can be packed into either 30-egg trays for catering use or 6-egg boxes for resale.
+They can be packed into either 30-egg trays for catering use and 6-egg or 10-egg boxes for resale.
 Just let us know what you need and we can put together an individual order.
 Large eggs are the most popular, probably because you get a lot of egg to have with your soldiers.

 Your farm is a family affair, why’s that important?

-Well we’re not a 5 minute wonder, my dad Merv started the farm 50 years ago.
-I started working with him after I left college to help grow the farm and recently my sister Lou has joined us too.
+Well, we’re not a 5-minute wonder, my dad Merv started the farm 50 years ago.
+I started working with him after I left college to help grow the farm and my sister Lou has now joined us too.
 We rely and trust each other 110% and when someone says they’re going to do something we know it will get done.
-We don’t have shareholders to keep happy just the hens!
+We don’t have shareholders to keep happy, just the hens!